 When asked about the unique shape of the Infinity studs and how the two earrings do not match.
 She mentioned that they are in fact mirror reflections of each other.
 Which I would imagine is quite difficult to create since each piece is handmade and individually hammered.

 The shape of the Infinity bangles is according to the shape of our wrists.
 How the bones in our wrists are shaped is taken into account when creating the shape of the bangles.
-The wrist and the bangle should flow in tune so the piece is easy to wear and blends seamlessly into an overall look.
+The wrist and the bangle should flow in tune so the piece is easy to wear and blends seamlessly into the overall look.

 Inland is a great platform to see a variety of jewellery designs, as you can also gather from my previous review.
 There were numerous designers showcasing very simple jewellery with clean lines but at the same venue, they also had designers bringing rustic and vintage jewellery to the forefront.
 Artifacts, as the name suggests is a cultivation of traditional materials combined and formed to create wearable earrings, necklaces and bracelets.